jimratliff/GenoMac-system/README.md

 - Clone this public repo to `~/.genomac-system`
 - Log in to the Mac Apple Store with the Apple Account that purchased the MAS apps to be installed
 - Run a script for Homebrew to install applications
-- Run a script to install font(s)
+- Run a script to install certain resources (font(s), screensaver(s), and sound(s))
-- Run a script to implement systemwide settings
+- Run a script to implement certain systemwide settings
 #### Phase 2
 - Clone the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
 - Follow the instructions at GenoMac-user to configure the user-scoped settings for USER_CONFIGURER